Ayurvedic Treatment for Rheumatoid Arthritis - An Overview

 People with rheumatoid arthritis may feel better by following an ayurvedic diet, lifestyle practices, and yoga.
 This ayurvedic practice may help to deal with inflammation, reduce symptoms, and restrict flare-ups.
 Ayurveda is based on three doshas:

-• Vata (air)- which means to blow or move like air.
+• Vata (air)- This means to blow or move like air.

-• Pitta (fire)- refers energy state of a person’s body.
+• Pitta (fire)- Refers to the energy state of a person’s body.

 Food is recommended to balance both vata and pitta, which are responsible for the inflammation and pain of the joints.
 The food recommended is similar to that of amavata, a condition related to joints.